Shipping Long Distance Pianos or Grandfather Clocks

 Steps to Take Before the Actual Move

-- Move the hook to expose the movement and dial and place masking tape over the gut line that ids around the strike and going barrels which will stop the gut line from springing out and getting tangled when you take off the weights and it will keep everything else in place when you lift the movement and dial from the case.
+- Move the hook to expose the movement and dial, and place masking tape over the gut line that ids around the strike and going barrels which will stop the gut line from springing out and getting tangled when you take off the weights.
+It will keep everything else in place when you lift the movement and dial from the case.

 - Take off the weights and mark with a piece of masking taped (L) left and (R) right, or sometimes there are three weights.

 - Now remove the pendulum off the movement being very careful not to damage the thin suspension spring at the top of the pendulum which is threaded through the crutch at the back of the movement.

 - Now you can lift the movement and dial from the case and away from the trunk cheeks by lifting the whole thing up with the seat board and placing it in its packing case.
 It is best to pack the movement and dial stood upright in the box making sure the bottom of the dial is not crushing the gut lines.